HamiltonBernique/SoapJack/README.md

 ### Use a CSV file

-Download the CSV file and import it into a spreadsheet, such as in a Google sheet.
-Instructions for Excel will be forthcoming.
+Download the CSV file and import it into a spreadsheet, such as in a Google sheet or in Excel.

 1. Select the CSV file in the repository and select **Download raw file** in the upper-right corner to download to your computer.
 1. In a Google Sheet, select **Import** from the **File** menu and select the **Upload** tab to upload the CSV file from your computer.
 Set the **Import location** to replace the current sheet or desired option.
 Keep the `Convert text to numbers, dates, and formulas` option selected, as otherwise the YouTube link will not be operational.
+   In the Excel desktop application, select **From Txt/Csv** from on the **Data** ribbon.
+In Excel online, simply open the fie.
 1. After the import, you can select links in column A.

 | Import a CSV file |